tz2524/femr/cohesion-coupling-badsmell/cohesion-coupling-badsmell.md

 By same rationale, we started searching for the highest cohesion by ascending order of these classes’ LCOM5 value.
 And then we noticed that there are many classes whose LCOM5 is 0 because they have only setter, getters, etc. So we skipped them as well as other trivial classes who have only one method inside.

-Also, we skipped some exceptions during the mountain climb.
-For example, we skipped TriageController.java since we noticed that there are two records (TriageController and TriageControlle$1) pointing to the same class TriageController.java while these two records are having different stats on it.
-Another case is the AllowedRolesAction.java class.
+Also, we skipped some exceptions during the mountain-climb.
+For example, we skipped `TriageController.java` since we noticed that there are two records (TriageController and TriageControlle$1) pointing to the same class `TriageController.java` while these two records are having different stats on it.
+Another case is the `AllowedRolesAction.java` class.
 The LCOM5 given is 1 while we got 2 after the analysis thus we skipped it.

-After the filter, we got the highest two: `TabController.java` and `UsersController.java`.
+After running the filter, we got the highest two: `TabController.java` and `UsersController.java`.

 #### `TabController.java` (LCOM5: 1)

 This class has 4 attributes, and 4 methods.
 All the 4 methods share the attribute `tabService`, which means LCOM5 value of this class is 1.
+All the methods are closely related thus the cohesion of this class is considered very high.

 This class's cohesion is __information cohesion__.
 This class performs four actions, each of which has its own entry point and independent code.
 While all actions shared `sessionService` and `tabService`.
 The two shared attributes are shared data.
 Essentially, this is an abstract data type.